 Where do I begin?

 We will be assessing the Sole Proprietorship, Limited Liability Company, and Private Limited Company.
-We chose to analyse these as entrepreneurs most commonly prefer these three structures.
+We chose to analyze these as entrepreneurs most commonly prefer these three structures.

 Sole Proprietorship is the simplest form of business structure in Singapore.
 It also happens to be the riskiest.
 We recommend this structure for businesses with a single owner (commonly known as freelancers).
-Unlike the other two structures, it does not provide liability protection.
-In other words, your personal assets are tied to the risks of your business.
+Unlike the other two structures, it does not provide liability protection, which means your assets are also at risk.
 If your business is unable to repay its debts, the responsibility of those debts falls on the owner’s shoulders.
-Thus, your personal assets can be used to repay them.
+Thus, your assets can be used to repay them.

 Advantages of a sole proprietorship

-- Easiest structure to set up (as well as the least expensive)
+- Easy structure to set up (as well as the least expensive)

-- You, the owner, have complete control of the business
+- The owner has complete control of the business

 - Terminating your sole proprietorship is significantly easier and cheaper compared to the other business entities